-Using the complete stroke and a frequency of 0.1 to about 0.3 Hz without pressure POLYFLURON[®] expansion joints of SGL / Dr. Schnabel GmbH reached load alternation cycle numbers of > 2 million.
+Using the complete stroke and a frequency of 0.1 to about 0.3 Hz without pressure POLYFLURON[®] expansion joints reached load alternation cycle numbers of > 2 million.
 The end of the test was defined by interruption not by failure of the bellow.
 The stiffness rate which was detected at the same time only showed a small change (< 3%) which proves the long-term stability.